 Follow in the footsteps of a feudal lord

 The house at the center of the garden is a fascinating mix of Japanese, Chinese and Western influences, showing the international tastes of the Shimazu clan.

 Hiding the nails that join the beams and pillars together, decorative kugi-kakushi in the shape of bats adorn the hallways.
 Bats were a lucky symbol in China because the Chinese word for bat sounds like the word for good luck.

 There are twelve different types of these kinds of decorations around the residence, showing the playful attention to detail that went into building this magnificent dwelling.

 Walking through the winding corridors and spacious tatami rooms give you a real sense of how a feudal lord would have lived.

-Be sure not to miss out on some of Kagoshima's local cuisine served up at Sengan-en's two restaurants.
-Some highlights include locally caught sea bream and the famous kurobuta pork.
+Be sure not to miss out on some of Kagoshima's local cuisine served up at Sengan-en's flagship restaurant Ohkatei.
+Some highlights include locally caught sea bream and kurobuta pork.
 It's easy to imagine how a feudal lord felt looking over the bay at Sakurajima while enjoying sumptuous local delicacies.

-Japan was the only country in Asia in the 1800's to participate in the industrial revolution, and you can see why at the Shoko Shuseikan Museum just outside Sengan-en.
+Japan was the only country in Asia in the 1800s to participate in the industrial revolution, and you can learn about it at the Shoko Shuseikan Museum just outside Sengan-en.